Episode 1: Better than drinking from the fountain of youth

 Adam: That can lead to increases in brain derived neurotrophic factor, which is a hormone in our brain that causes more connections between our neurons.
 And actually, it can cause the growth of new neurons.
 So, it's actually kind of helping to keep our brain younger.

 Brent: I guess I wasn't thinking of certain foods that could actually increase that.
 Because I know exercise also does…

 Adam: Yes, exercise is the big one.
 Yeah.

 Brent: Do both.

 Brent: Blueberry shake.

 Adam: Yeah, blueberry shake with some protein.
 But then the other things, you know, the brassica family of vegetables.
-So that's kale, cauliflower and broccoli, brussels sprouts, cabbage.
+So that's kale, cauliflower and broccoli, brussel sprouts, cabbage.
 They contain a compound called sulforaphane.
 And those chemicals help protect our DNA from damage.
-So, that is, kind of one of the trendy foods right to talk about right now are these sulforaphane containing foods like broccoli, Brussels sprouts, etc.
+So, that is, kind of one of the trendy foods right to talk about right now are these sulforaphane containing foods like broccoli, Brussel sprouts, etc.

 Brent: That is good knowledge to have.

 Adam: Yeah, absolutely.

 Brent: Get people to change their diets in a couple ways.